MBS Bonsai Classes

 Additionally for beginners we offer Novice classes in the Spring of the year.
 This class consists of a lecture demonstration that lays an essential foundation for this exciting hobby.
 Discussion topics include specific care of tropical and cold hardy trees, an introduction to soil and how to select good material for bonsai training.
 You will also have hands on experience with styling and proper technique of wiring your tree.
 You gain confidence in care of bonsai.
 Using Tom Zane's "Introduction to Bonsai" The text includes the history of bonsai, design styles, tools, pruning techniques, wiring procedures, styling considerations, pot selection, potting technique, after care of the newly created bonsai and much more.

 The Novice Classes will help expand your knowledge of understanding of bonsai styles, practices and techniques and set the foundation on which your future bonsai experiences and lessons will build.
-This series of four classes is designed for both complete beginners who are new to bonsai and for veteran enthusiast wishing to explore the world of bonsai.
+This series of five sessions is designed for both complete beginners who are new to bonsai and for veteran enthusiast wishing to explore the world of bonsai.
 We review a number of topics in each session and you will also work on a provided tree in the fourth session.
-During each 4-hour class of the series, the instructor will discuss, analyze and provide step-by-step instructions for creating a masterwork on your own.
+During each class of the series, the instructor will discuss, analyze and provide step-by-step instructions for creating a masterwork on your own.
 Our class sizes are small and intimate and we welcome students of all levels.
 See the Novice Class Flyerfor details of each class, schedule, cost and registration.